 We haven’t been on the road all that long yet, but we quickly discovered some items that make full-time RV life easier.
 Whether you’re a weekend warrior or a full-timer driving a motorhome, fifth wheel, travel trailer, truck camper, or something else, you may find the following gadgets helpful as well.

-I should note, we don’t get any type of benefit or kickback from mentioning these.
+I should note, as an Amazon associate, we may earn from qualifying purchases.
 Here are our top six must-have RV gadgets, in no particular order:

 1. Tire Pressure Monitoring System (TPMS)

 If your rig didn’t come with a TPMS, this is an important must-have to avoid tire issues while traveling.
 Although Gulliver came with a TPMS, our fifth wheel did not.
 If we were to have an issue with one of our four trailer tires while en route, we might not even know until arriving at our destination — which might not be near a tire service center.

 The RV tire pressure monitoring system we purchased and installed, EEZTire TPMS, includes the ability to set alert notifications at parameters of our choosing, such as if a tire reaches a certain temperature or pressure threshold.